CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 While weight loss and lifestyle modifications can improve sleep apnea, they rarely eliminate it entirely — especially for moderate or severe cases.
 Sleep apnea has a strong structural component (jaw anatomy, tongue size, airway shape) that weight loss alone cannot address.
 Most sleep physicians recommend combining lifestyle changes with a primary treatment like oral appliance therapy or CPAP.

-Option 4: Inspire Implant Surgery
+Option 3: Inspire Implant Surgery (Hypoglossal Nerve Stimulation / HGNS)

 Inspire Qualification Criteria